Abarim Publications' online Biblical Greek Dictionary

 The noun βατος (batos) is identical to the former but is a transliteration of the Hebrew noun בת (bat), a unit of liquid volume, equal to about 40 liters or 9 gallons (1 Kings 7:26, Isaiah 5:10, Ezekiel 45:10).
 Its similarity to the previous is accidental as it derives from a verb בתת (batat), to cut in two or sever (or in this specific case, to separate a limited volume of liquid from a much greater reservoir).
 In the New Testament, this word occurs in Luke 16:6 only.

 The noun βατραχος (batrachos) means frog, and occurs in the New Testament only in Revelation 16:13.
 It's a mystery where this word comes from.
 Some claim it's onomatopoeic, and imitative of a frog's call (a play by Aristophanes features frogs singing βρεκεκεκεξ κοαξ κοαξ, brekekekex koax koax, which to some ears is perhaps somewhat similar to βατραχος, batrachos).
-Others suggest it might be Semitic and recall the Hebrew word for frog, which is צפרדע (separdea') and obviously doesn't actually resemble our word βατραχος (batrachos).
+Others suggest it might be Semitic and recall the Hebrew word for frog, which is צפרדע (separdea') and remain unfazed by the obvious fact that it doesn't actually resemble our word βατραχος (batrachos).

 However, this Hebrew word for frog, צפרדע (separdea'), appears to relate to the verb צפר (sapar), which means to skewer or pierce through and which is also associated with piercing shrieks (of birds mostly, but perhaps also of frogs).
 Then there is an identical verb צפר (sapar) that means to leap (noun צפיר, sapir, describes a kind of bouncy goat), from which our Hebrew word for frog could be derived.

-Since in Hebrew lore dry land represented reason (like language, a communal thing), and water one's formless emotions (always a private thing), frogs were natured with a dubious infidelity to either.
+Since in Hebrew lore dry land represented reason (like language, a communal thing), and water one's formless emotions (always a private thing), frogs were natured with a dubious infidelity to either (see for a look at the cognitive equivalent of the hydrological cycle, our article on the noun νεφελη, nephele, cloud).
 Neither fish nor dedicated land dwellers, frogs were considered pests (Exodus 8:1-15), although frogs ate flies, which were even worse pests and carried disease and death (the Hebrew word for fly is זבוב, zebub, hence the name Beelzebub, or Lord of the Flies).
 This means that frogs were rather pest-control and only showed up when the land was already crawling with flies-slash-demons.
 Taking the frogs away would not clear up the initial pests but really only make it a great deal worse (Exodus 8:16-32; and see our article on αιμα, haima, blood).